 Submitted by Johansen Olympia Dance Center

-Children can enroll in ballet classes as young as age three in the Pre-Ballet classes that teach kids all the way to first grade.
+Many children are introduced to dance as toddler in parent/toddler classes for parents and their small children, and then progress to creative dance for the three, four and five-year-olds.
+Ballet is first introduced to kids as young as three in the Pre-Ballet classes that teach kids all the way to first grade.
 From there they transition into Beginner Ballet.
 Other children go straight into hip hop, jazz or tap or take a combination of classes.

 The studio is under the direction of Ken and Josie Johnson, both certified to teach the American Ballet Theatre National Training Curriculum through American Ballet Theatre in New York.
 The curriculum consists of a comprehensive set of age-appropriate, outcome-based guidelines to provide the highest quality ballet training to dance students of all ages and skill levels.